Goals should be attainable and well defined. Here are 10 examples of short-term goals that can kickstart your motivation and get you going.

 Clean up your social media.
 If there are pages you haven’t used in years, use them or lose them.
 If you’ve got questionable content – swearing, drinking, fighting, etc. – remove it.

 Post on social media every day (or every other day).
 Start using those channels.
-Make a little content calendar for yourself if you need to, then hold yourself to it.
+If you need to, make a little content calendar for yourself, then hold yourself to it.
 Social media is a powerful networking tool but you have to use it.
 Hold yourself to one post a day or similar.

 Read one (1) book on success, leadership, or your industry.
 One book!
 You can do that, right?
 You can even make it an audiobook if you really want to and listen to it while you tackle the next goal.